tcd-ibm/sweng.kanban.backend/documentation/PipelineSetUpGuide.md

 ### Static analysis

-We started with using js-hint as a simple static analysis tool, but then we decided to switch to ...
+We started with using js-hint as a simple static analysis tool, but then we decided to switch to Qodana.

 ### Security scans

-TODO
+Security scans are automatically performed on Quay.io.
+We also use dependabot and CodeQL in the github repo.

 ### Automated issue assignment